Cjh4444/UWCSE163/HW3/hw3-writeup.md

 data, to get you to think about both the intended and unintended consequences of actions driven by data.

 Good intentions don’t insure good outcomes.
-Many people have good inten\tions yet cause very real harm in the world.
+Many people have good intentions yet cause very real harm in the world.
 We’ll discuss specific examples of well-intentioned algorithms perpetuating more harm later.
 In computing, that harm is magnified, automated, and reproduced by computers.